Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr John-Sebastian Eden from the Westmead Institute for Medical Research, co-author of the study, said the results provide a model for scientists around the world looking to understand the emergence of coronaviruses and future risks in bat populations.

-By focusing on co-infections in young bats at specific stages, researchers can better predict the evolution and emergence of dangerous coronaviruses before they threaten human health.
+By focusing on co-infections in juvenile bats at specific stages, researchers can better predict the evolution and emergence of dangerous coronaviruses before they threaten human health.

-Dr Peel added that more research is needed to understand why young bats are more susceptible to infection and co-infection.
-She speculated that it could be due to the bats’ developing immune systems or the stress of finding a mate for the first time.
+Dr Peel added that more research was needed to understand why young bats were susceptible to infection and co-infection.
+She speculated that it could be due to the young bats’ developing immune systems or the stress of finding a mate for the first time.

 Environmental changes, such as habitat loss and food shortages due to human activities, may also be stressors that weaken bats' immunity, making them more susceptible to disease./.